 The short answer is yes.
 In fact, rideshare providers have started looking into incentives to speed up the transition and make it easier for drivers to make the switch to zero-emission cars with Uber having launched their Clean Air Plan, Bolt announcing a Zero Emission Transition pilot, and more on-demand driving apps expected to jump on the bandwagon.

-However, there are lots of misconceptions around EV technology, suggesting that electric cars aren’t good for Uber driving.
+Because there’s no electric cars guide to tell you otherwise, there are still lots of misconceptions around EV technology, suggesting that electric cars aren’t good for Uber driving.
 We looked into nine of the most common urban legends to see what’s what and clear things up:

 Most electric car charging is done from home – although most of the time it’s slower than public charging stations, it’s also cheaper and more convenient to charge overnight.
 But if you live in an apartment building, it may seem there’s no way to charge your car.
 This is not the case, though.